JetBrains/kotlin-web-site/docs/topics/kapt.md

 Some annotation processors (such as `AutoFactory`) rely on precise types in declaration signatures.
 By default, kapt replaces every unknown type (including types for the generated classes) to `NonExistentClass`, but you can change this behavior.
-Add the additional flag to the `build.gradle` file to enable error type inferring in stubs:
+Add the option to the `build.gradle` file to enable error type inferring in stubs:

 ```groovy
 kapt {